Well, whaddya know, It’s 2021, and in our technology-fueled lives, artificial intelligence or AI is poised to play a bigger and better role.

-Just take this statistic from Zoominfo, which found that by the time 2025 comes around (so a little more than five years away), almost all interactions will customers will be driven by AI, 95 percent of these.
+Just take this statistic from Zoominfo, which found that by the time 2025 comes around (so a little less than five years away), almost all interactions with customers will be driven by AI, 95 percent of these.

-Even skipping ahead a few months to 2020, experts believe that customer management will involve AI about 85 percent of the time.
+Even skipping ahead a few months to 2021, experts believe that customer management will involve AI about 85 percent of the time.

 That’s not such a bad idea considering data from Juniper Research found that, by 2022, chatbots will save companies a yearly total of eight billion dollars.

-At first, you thought chatbots were a trend that would die off, but now you realize you may need them to augment your customer service.
+At first, you might have thought chatbots as a trend that would die off, but now you realize you may need them to augment your customer service.

 In it, we’ll explain more about the SMB marketing chatbot, the different types of bots, and how they can assist in achieving your sales and marketing goals.

 What Is a Chatbot?